valeriojer/Notes/BashNotes.md

   uniq -c             sorts content uniqely with a count reading uniq -i             case insenitive uniq -d,-D          shows dupes and shows all dupes
+## Allias
+  alias rm='rm -i'                    creates alias to confirm removal alias vim='nano'                    creates an alias for `nano' alias gedit='nano'                  " alias vi='nano'                     " alias x='cat etc/passwd'            creates an alias for Command: cat/etc/passwd alias y=$(cat /etc/shadow)          " cat /etc/shadow
+  alias ls='ls -al'                   creates an alias causing 'ls -al' to be run when 'ls' is used
+  \ls                                 negates the alias function, so we can run 'ls' without '-al' alias -p                            view all aliases set (local and global) unalias ls                          unaliases ls so it no longer resolves to 'ls -al'

 history = shows hidtory with numbers
   ! = run line number